Currently accepting new clients for therapy and assessments!

 Am I just bad at being an adult?

-What if I’m “not ADHD or autistic enough” to count?
+What if I’m “not ADHD or Autistic enough” to count?

 Many of the adults I work with were missed, misdiagnosed, or learned to mask so well that their needs went unnoticed for years.
-Discovering language for your experience later in life can bring relief—and grief—at the same time.
+Realizing this later in life can bring both relief and grief.
+Both responses make sense.

-LMHC, C-NDAAP
+Sam McCann, LMHC, C-NDAAP

 “Oh, that’s why” is the moment when the pieces finally connect.